[Writer: Aaron Sorkin | Director: Clark Johnson | Aired: 04/05/2000]

 Okay… That’ll do for my criticisms of this episode.
 Let’s turn to the good stuff, since this episode thankfully has a good deal of that as well.
 For one thing, we get to watch CJ further grow into her own role as a strong and assertive Press Secretary as she does her best to cover things up after First Daughter Zoey lies to a reporter.
 Just as things look as though they could potentially turn sour for the Bartlet family, CJ proves her mettle by rapidly cooling a few potential flames.
 She’s still got a ways to go before she becomes a truly realized and valued member of the Administration, but watching her slowly broaden her skills with the press is a constant treat.

 When Bartlet hears about his daughter’s predicament, his first impulse is to defend his daughter and set the press straight.
 The way Bartlet is willing to directly chew out the press is a quick reminder of the conflicted state he’s in at this stage in the season – no longer overly concerned with personal self-image, but also confused as to the level of integrity he should display.
 Fortunately, CJ sets the President straight, affirming her position in the White House as the person who best filters stories from non-stories.
-The respectful boldness with which CJ states her authority to Bartlet is a sure sign pointing toward her growth as a crucial member of the Administration, right up to the moment where Bartlet makes her his new Chief of Staff in “Liftoff” [6×04].
+The respectful boldness with which CJ states her authority to Bartlet is a sure sign pointing toward her growth as a crucial member of the Administration, right up to her crucial turn in “Liftoff”.

 We’re expecting Josh to deliver a key solution just when he reaches the breaking point, perhaps equipped with a Sorkinian speech about the ills of slavery versus the ramifications of a financially crippled budget.
 But that’s not what happens.